2KAbhishek/nerdy.nvim/README.md

 ## ✨ Features

-- Fuzzy search nerd glyphs
+- Fuzzy search nerd glyphs, by name and unicode
 - Preview glyphs before inserting
 - Super lightweight
 - Can auto generate new icons from source